 None of this just happens.
 Every item collected, every school signed on, and every community and business partner who assist their local schools become a vital part of the project.
 Imagine going to your local grocery store and purchasing 200 jars of peanut butter or 800 soups.
 Not an easy or inexpensive task.
 If a company asks each employee to bring in 4 or a school asks each student to bring in 1, the task becomes much more manageable.
 These collections are the sum of all who participate.
 We invite you to join us by partnering with your local distribution school to assist families nearby to where you live and work.

 The Harvest Drive is truly a grassroots community-based effort.
 Our distribution sites are located throughout Broward County.
 All of our sites encourage participation by their area public schools, business partners, civic and community organizations.
 The energy the student leaders bring to this project is absolutely inspiring.
-The knowledge that you have helped to make your very local community a better place to live and learn is priceless.
+Knowing that you have helped to make your very local community a better place to live and learn is priceless.
 We are proud to acknowledge the huge role the Harvest Drive Café plays during this time.
 The café which is managed by the school PTSA’s is able to provide snacks & meals for hundreds of our hard-working volunteers through donations from local restaurants, organizations & retailers.

 If your child comes home with a donation request from the Harvest Drive, please help them fill this request.
 If your business, place of worship, civic organization or family is looking for a way to assist others during the holiday season, please reach out to Renee Herman at email@example.com or 954-444-5548 or Holly Stracquadaine at firstname.lastname@example.org or 954-465-0042.